watson0x90/CobaltProphet/README.md

 ## Disclaimer

-COBALT PROPHET is intended for authorized security testing and assessment only.
-The authors are not responsible for any misuse or damage caused by this tool.
+The COBALT PROPHET toolkit is intended for authorized security testing and assessment only.
+The authors are not responsible for any misuse or damage caused by these tools.
 Always ensure you have proper authorization before conducting security assessments.
----